wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 state, such that the non-inclusiveness invariant is not broken.
 To this end, the method finds the oldest entry in the MSHR after which the `PutS` can be processed.
-For this method specifically, the `PutS` will be either inserted as the third event in the MSHR, if the second event is an external event or it is in progress, or as the second event, if otherwise.
+For this method specifically, the `PutS` will be either inserted as the third event in the MSHR, if the second event is an external event (to maintain event priority) or it is in progress, or as the second event, if otherwise.

 ##### handlePutE()